dschadow/Java-Web-Security/README.md

 ###Ch08_CSRF

 ##Setup
-All Java projects are created as Apache Maven projects.
+All Java projects are created as Apache Maven projects (required are Java 7 and Maven 3).
 In Eclipse you therefore need to install the Maven integration and the git m2e connector via the update manager before you can import them as new projects.